loginom/loginom-help-en-omegat/data/admin/ldap.md

 * The automatic authorization is also possible.
 For this purpose, it is required to enter the username and password of the account available on the LDAP server on the Loginom home page.
 If the authorization is successful, connection to the LDAP server from Loginom has been correctly set.

-If the user has already been included into Loginom:
+If the user is in Loginom:

 * It is required to enter the username and password of the account available on the LDAP server on the Loginom home page.
 If the authorization is successful, connection to the LDAP server from Loginom has been correctly set.